Mahmoudkhaledd0/MahmoudKhaled_RagProject_SherlockHolmesBooks_ITI/README.md

 - The Memoirs of Sherlock Holmes
 - The Return of Sherlock Holmes
 - The Hound of the Baskervilles
+- The Valley of Fear
+- His Last Bow
+- The Case-Book of Sherlock Holmes

 ---

 ## Notes

+- The Sherlock Holmes canon is in the public domain.
 - `.env`, `venv/`, and `__pycache__/` are git-ignored — never commit secrets.
 - The API loads the embedding model at startup; the same model used to build the index **must** be used at query time to keep vector dimensions aligned.